sindresorhus/np/readme.md

-    --package-manager       Use a specific package manager (default: package.json packageManager/devEngines) --provenance            Publish with npm provenance statements (CI-only) --remote                Git remote to push to (default: origin)
+    --package-manager       Use a specific package manager (default: package.json packageManager/devEngines) --provenance            Publish with npm provenance statements (CI-only) --remote                Git remote to push to (default: origin) --stage                 Stage the publish for later approval (npm and pnpm only)

   Examples
     $ np